pandacloud1/DEVOPS/Ansible/Initial_configuration/amazon_linux.md

 Set parameter `PasswordAuthentication yes` <br>
 Note:
 1. Password authentication is enabled so that we can copy the ssh keys from master to node using a password
-2. Once the keys are copied, we can disable password authentication for added security
+2. Once the keys are copied, we can disable password authentication for added security.

 ## Step4: Restart the SSH service.
 ```sh